Ready for Business 2020 The 5th Escher Customer Forum Overview

 Throughout the event, Janet Webster provided clarity, summation and additional insight to each of the talks, while also moderating the panel segment after each session.
 Janet also gave a summary of the two day’s proceedings and marked it as a highly successful event, with some highly engaging presentations, and robust debates.

-The event was capped off with some final thoughts from Escher VP of Sales, Fionnuala Higgins, who thanked the staff at the Westbury, Escher Staff, the presenters, and of course Escher’s valued customers who contributed greatly to the Forum
+The event was capped off with some final thoughts from Escher CCO, Fionnuala Higgins, who thanked the staff at the Westbury, Escher Staff, the presenters, and of course Escher’s valued customers who contributed greatly to the Forum.